-The County had investments in the Iowa Public Agency Investment Trust (IPAIT) which are valued at an amortized cost of \$1,539,343 pursuant to Rule 2a-7 under the Investment Company Act of 1940.
+The County had investments in the Iowa Public Agency Investment Trust (IPAIT) which are valued at an amortized cost of \$3,571,855.
 There were no limitations or restrictions on withdrawals for the IPAIT investments.
 The County's investment in IPAIT is unrated.